 Causation and Foreseeability, in Research Handbook on the Economic Analysis of Torts

-(edited by Jennifer H. Arlen, Edgar Elgar Publishing, forthcoming, 2014).
+(edited by Jennifer H. Arlen, Edgar Elgar Publishing, 2013).
 Full Text

 Unavoidable Accident, 5(1) Review of Law & Economics

 Harold Demsetz, in Pioneers of Law and Economics (edited by Lloyd Cohen & Josh Wright, Edward Elgar Publishing, 2009).

 The Paradox of the Negligence Rule, in Internationalization of the Law and its Economic Analysis (edited by Thomas Eger et al., Gabler Edition Wissenschaft, 2008).

 Chimpanzee Autarky (lead author with Sarah F. Brosan, other co-authors Susan P. Lambeth, Steven J. Schapiro, and Michael J. Beran), PLoS ONE

 The Free Radicals of Tort, 11 Supreme Court Economic Review

 The State and the Networked Economy, 25 Harvard Journal of Law & Public Policy 25 (2001).

 Two Visionary Deans of George Mason Law School, 33 University of Toledo Law Review 59-65 (2001).

 The Nature of Constitutions (with M. T. McGuire), 1 Journal of Bioeconomics